toby63/shiftfs-dkms/README.md

 This Repository: | Upstream development: |
 --- | --- |
-inactive at the moment | active |
+Mostly inactive at the moment | active |

 ### About shiftfs

 shiftfs is a kernel filesystem for the Linux kernel.
-It provides easier uid/gid-shifting for containers and can be used for example with [LXD](https://linuxcontainers.org/lxd/) (see also: [Usecases](#usecases)).
+It provides easier uid/gid-shifting for containers and can be used for example with [Incus](https://linuxcontainers.org/incus/introduction/) and LXD (see also: [Usecases](#usecases)).

 shiftfs was made by:
 See [Credits](#credits)

-* Further information on shiftfs can be found in the official LXD Forum: https://discuss.linuxcontainers.org/t/trying-out-shiftfs/5155
+Further information on shiftfs can be found in the Ubuntu kernel repos (see **Overview of Branches/Versions** below for specific links) and in the official Linuxcontainers.org Forum (the following link might be outdated, it was the original announcement): https://discuss.linuxcontainers.org/t/trying-out-shiftfs/5155

 ### Important Info

-The official successor of shiftfs is available now, see details below.
+The official successor of shiftfs is available now.

+The new approach called "**idmapped mounts**" is natively included in recent Linux kernels (since kernel version **5.12**) - so there is no need for dkms-modules anymore.

+Support for the new approach is implemented in Incus and LXD (since version **4.16**) and the transition is seamless, so Incus and LXD will automatically switch to the new approach, if available, and all commands/options stay the same.
+**Update:** The following filesystems are now supported as underlying filesystems for containers and volumes: ext4, xfs, vfat, btrfs (since kernel version **5.15**), ZFS (recent kernels) and cephfs (recent kernels).

+So the only reason to still use shiftfs is if you use older kernels, or have other specific reasons.

+### Shiftfs (Alternative)

-The original shiftfs (the version used in this repo) is still available for:
+If you still need to use shiftfs, then the original shiftfs (the version used in this repo) is still available for:

-- Newer kernel versions (the end of support is unknown for now, upstream will probably announce it someday (see also: [Issue 24](https://github.com/toby63/shiftfs-dkms/issues/24))), including: **6.1** and more
+- Newer kernel versions (the end of support is unknown for now, upstream will probably announce it someday (see also: [Issue 24](https://github.com/toby63/shiftfs-dkms/issues/24))), including: **6.1** and newer
 - Longterm kernel versions: **5.15**, **5.10** and **5.4**

 See **Overview of Branches/Versions** below for more information on each available version in this repo.

-#### Details about the successor for shiftfs

-The new approach called "**idmapped mounts**" is natively included in recent Linux kernels (since kernel version **5.12**) - so there is no need for dkms-modules anymore.
-Support for the new approach is implemented since LXD version **4.16**, and the transition is seamless, so LXD will automatically switch to the new approach, if available and all commands/options stay the same.

-**Note:** For now there are some limitations though, as only **ext4, xfs, vfat and btrfs** (since kernel version **5.15**) are supported as underlying filesystems for containers and volumes.
-**ZFS and cephfs** are planned to be supported in future kernels or seperately.
-So if you use unsupported filesystems, I recommend to use the original shiftfs for now, until support for them is included in the new approach.

 Sources: